Dehydrated Vegetables and Fruits - CQCS

 6. Microbiological Parameters

-Total Plate Count: As per FSSAI standards, Y& M, Within permissible limits. coli: Absent Salmonella: Absent
+Total Plate Count: As per FSSAI standards, Y& M, within permissible limits. coli: Absent Salmonella: Absent

 7. Packaging & Storage